Increase the long-term profitability of producing oats for growers across Western Canada.

 - Work to reduce and eliminate trade tariffs and barriers.

 - Develop a strong working relationship throughout the entire oat value chain and all levels of government.

-- Build on the benefits of oats in feed rations for livestock.
+- Investigate the benefits of oats in feed rations.

-- Present POGA initiatives to the industry as well as private and public sector events to develop partnerships and build relationships.
+- Present POGA initiatives to the industry at private and public sector events to develop partnerships and build relationships.

-- Collaborate with oat millers and the food sector to advance the Canadian oat industry.
+- Collaborate with the oat industry and the food sector to advance the Western Canadian oat industry.

-- Promote POGA’s programs and achievements to oat growers, consumers and the government.
+- Promote POGA’s programs and achievements to oat growers, consumers and governments.

-- Communicate the health benefits of oats and oat products to consumers.
+- Communicate the health benefits of Canadian oats and oat products to consumers and policy makers.

 - Facilitate the exchange of information between millers, processers, consumers and growers.

-- Regularly meet with the Minister of Agriculture and Western Canadian Provincial Agriculture Ministers, and senior government officials, to update them on POGA’s activities, bring forward concerns, discuss oat grower priorities and learn about new Ministry initiatives.
+- Meet regularly with the Federal Minister of Agriculture and Western Canadian Provincial Agriculture Ministers, and senior government officials, to update them on POGA’s activities, bring forward concerns, discuss oat grower priorities and learn about new government initiatives.

 - Ensure the health benefits of oats and oat products are included in relevant POGA media opportunities, speaking engagements and reports.

 - Share information through a variety of media channels including a newsletter, website and grower meetings.

-It should be recognized that this allocation, as provided, is a general guideline and that it was not the expectation of the Board that the expenditures would result in an exact allocation.
+Note: This allocation is a general guideline and it is not the expectation of the Board that expenditures will result in an exact allocation.